samuelcardillo/WebScreenVR/README.md

 ### What is WebScreenVR ?
 [![IMAGE ALT TEXT](http://img.youtube.com/vi/qfFrcjQn-0A/0.jpg)](https://www.youtube.com/watch?v=qfFrcjQn-0A "WebScreenVR - Poc 2")
 It is a "clone" of BigScreen using web technologies.
-It allows you to have multiple screens where you on which you can cast your desktop and applications in a 3D environment.
+It allows you to have multiple screens around you on which you can cast your desktop and applications in a 3D environment.

 ### How to install it?